ajakaja/ajakaja.github.io/_notes/triangle-inequality.md

 An example from Wikipedia is the graph of the amount of time it takes to walk somewhere, including the fact that it's faster to go downhill than up.

-But even if we're not intereste in quasi-metric spaces, it can be instructive to be forced to keep track what 'directions' our measurements go; maybe it will reveal some geometric intuition.
+But even if we're not interested in quasi-metric spaces, it can be instructive to be forced to keep track what 'directions' our measurements go; maybe it will reveal some geometric intuition.

 This means the axioms of a quasimetric are: